madison-county/weather_updates/README.md

 ### Running the program:
 * Running from a CLI is as followed:
     * `p3 grid_requests.py`
-    * This will prompt the user to enter a name for the
+    * This will prompt the user to enter a name for the `pdf` output.
+    * Next, the user will enter `1` to enter latitude/longitude manually, or enter `2` to used a saved location within the program's dictionary
+        * It is possible to type `help` after entering `2` to show a list of potential locations to return a forecast.

 ### Common Problems and Troubleshooting: